pyohio/pyohio-static-website/2024/src/pages/sponsors/individual-sponsors.md

 # Individual Sponsors

-Individual sponsors will be listed here once registration opens!
+Individual sponsors will be listed here soon.

 ## About Individual Sponsorship